-The method varies according to which operating system you prefer, but the basic are like this.
+The method varies according to which operating system you prefer, but here are some basic instructions.

-In addition to your new site’s “viewing” addresses ( http://username.people.clemson.edu or https://username.people.clemson.edu) , your site also has an “edit” address.
+In addition to your site’s “viewing” addresses ( http://username.people.clemson.edu or https://username.people.clemson.edu), your site also has an “edit” address.
 When your WebDav client asks for this edit address you will need to enter 'https://username-edit.people.clemson.edu'.
 When prompted for a username and password you will use your Clemson username and password.
-With native clients on Windows, Mac and Linux machines, once you connect your site appears as folder on your computer.
+With native clients on Windows, Mac and Linux machines, once you connect, your site appears as folder on your computer.
 As you edit files in that folder, they are being edited on the web server.
-That is it!
 Below are some links for how to use WebDav on various systems.